Vandenberg jewelers, roots in the past…eyes in the future.

 In today’s Big Box world most manufacturers seem more attentive to copying each other than trying to be innovative.
 It might sell, but when you apply Bert’s Rule it seems silly to spend thousands for the privilege of seeing yourself coming and going.
 (Oh sorry, your ring has a different designer than her’s.)

-Today, personal design not big-box manufacturing is the way to give more to your customer.
+Today, personal design not big-box manufacturing is the way to give more to your customers.
 Greg and Chuck are intimately trained for this role.
 Not blind to popular looks, but not slave to them.
-Both VandenBergs are trained metalsmiths, sharp on gems and bred to the jewelry trade and customer service.
+Both Vandenbergs are trained metalsmiths, sharp on gems and bred to the jewelry trade and customer service.